dominictarr/event-stream/readme.markdown

 ##map (asyncFunction)

-Create a through stream from an asyncronous function.
+Create a through stream from an asynchronous function.

 ``` js
 var es = require('event-stream')